opetitprestataire/label-studio/docs/source/tags/vector.md

 ---
 title: Vector
 type: tags
+hide_menu: true
-order: 419
+order: 430
 meta_title: Vector Tag for Adding Vectors to Images
-meta_description: Customize Label Studio with the Vector tag by adding vectors to images for segmentation machine learning and data science projects.
+meta_description: Use the Vector tag by adding vectors to images for segmentation machine learning and data science projects.
 ---

 The `Vector` tag is used to add vectors to an image without selecting a label.